Applicability

 Hearing

 The President of the Faculty Council shall direct the Disciplinary Tribunal to hold a hearing no sooner than ten business days and no later than twenty business days from the date the written request for a hearing is received.
-The Chair of the Disciplinary Tribunal may grant an extension of time for cause upon request of the faculty member.
+The Chair of the Disciplinary Tribunal may grant an extension of time for cause upon request of the faculty member or the party representing the evidence.

-The Disciplinary Tribunal is authorized to conduct a hearing and at that hearing to examine all charges and allegations, hear testimony, question witnesses, inspect records and reports, call witnesses, and request the production of records and reports.
+The Disciplinary Tribunal is authorized to conduct a hearing and at that hearing to examine all charges and allegations, hear testimony, question witnesses, and inspect records and reports.
 The rules of evidence shall not apply at the hearing.
 The Disciplinary Tribunal shall make such additional rules, as it deems necessary to assure prompt, fair and expeditious handling of the matter.
+All testimony at the hearing shall be under oath and a transcript of the hearing shall be made.

 If the faculty member has been the subject of disciplinary action under the By-Laws of the Medical Staff of a Mount Sinai Health System hospital (the "Medical Staff By-Laws") and the grounds for such disciplinary action were substantially the same as those set forth in the written notice described above, the faculty member will nonetheless be entitled to request a hearing before the Disciplinary Tribunal.
 The hearing before the Disciplinary Tribunal shall be limited to determining whether the facts found by the hearing body under the Medical Staff By-Laws are sufficient to sustain disciplinary action by the School of Medicine against the faculty member.

-Within fifteen business days of the conclusion of the hearing the Disciplinary Tribunal shall make a written report to the Dean, setting forth its findings of fact.
-The findings of the Disciplinary Tribunal shall be based on a preponderance of the evidence.
+Within fifteen business days of the conclusion of the hearing the Disciplinary Tribunal shall issue a written decision setting forth its findings of fact as to whether there was sufficient evidence to find that they disciplinary action was not arbitrary and capricious.

 Appeal to Board of Trustees

-1. The faculty member may appeal the findings of the Disciplinary Tribunal or the decision of the Dean to the Board of Trustees.
-A request for an appeal must be sent in writing to the Chair of the Board of Trustees by certified mail, return receipt requested, no later than fifteen business days after receipt of the decision of the Dean.
-Such request shall set forth the basis for the appeal.
+- The faculty member may appeal the decision of the Disciplinary Tribunal to the Board of Trustees.
+A request for an appeal must be sent in writing to the Chair of the Board of Trustees by certified mail, return receipt requested, no later than five business days after receipt of the decision.
+Such request shall set forth the basis for the appeal and include a copy of the transcript of the proceedings.

-3. The appeals board shall convene to consider the matter of the appeal no later than thirty business days from the date the written request for appellate review is received unless the faculty member requests an extension of time.
+- The appeals board shall convene to consider the matter of the appeal no later than fifteen business days from the date the written request for appellate review is received.